dhruvesh-patel/spring-boot-aws-sns/README.md

 This repo demonstrates how to send email notification using AWS SNS and java spring boot application.
-Notifications are important aspect of software and easy / quick notification mechanism with AWS SNS offers ability to quickly develop nofification service.
+Notifications are important aspect of software and easy / quick notification mechanism with AWS SNS offers ability to quickly develop notification service.

 Pre-requisite:
 1) JDK 11